 The MASCC Risk Index helps to guide ongoing management once the sepsis six bundle is complete.
 Haematology, oncology and microbiology opinion should be sought and used in addition to the MASCC Risk Index to determine the best antibiotic therapy and place of care.

-Low-risk patients may be managed with oral antibiotics on an outpatient basis (with advice to return if state deteriorates).
-In many cases, however, they will still be managed with intravenous antibiotics as an inpatient.
+Low-risk patients may be managed with oral antibiotics on an outpatient basis (with follow-up and advice to return if state deteriorates).
+Some cases will still be managed with intravenous antibiotics as an inpatient at least for the first 24-48 hours.

 Have comments about these notes?
 Leave us feedback